CyVerse-learning-materials/learning-materials-home/docs/vice/extend_apps.md

 If you find that one of the existing public Apps, e.g. our Featured Apps, are useful but are missing some key packages you can take the next step of building a new container from our featured images.

-??? question "Why use our Featured Images"
+??? tip "Why use our Featured Images"

     Some of the managed features that CyVerse provides for you are not available on publicly maintained Docker images of popular data science development environments.